tenmyo/qiita/mine/2018/01/06/[翻訳] LLVMコーディング標準.md

   //
   //                     The LLVM Compiler Infrastructure
   //
-  // This file is distributed under the University of Illinois Open Source
+  // Part of the LLVM Project, under the Apache License v2.0 with LLVM Exceptions.
-  // License.
-See LICENSE.TXT for details.
+  // See https://llvm.org/LICENSE.txt for license information.
+  // SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception
   //
   //===----------------------------------------------------------------------===//
   ///